emilychhun/challenge9readme/demo/DemoREADME.md

   - [Repository Link](#Repository)

   ## Installation
- Below is the gif showing the functionality of the applicatio
+ Below is the gif showing the functionality of the application:
   ## Usage
   Below is the gif showing the functionality of the application:
   ## Licence
-  BSD 3
+  MIT
   ## Contributors
   Below is the gif showing the functionality of the application:

   ## Test
-  🔍 A node.js application that uses user input from inquirer to populate a README.md file for user repository.
-The README.md file is created in the dist directory and can be found here
+  Below is the gif showing the functionality of the application: